crdbl/crdbl/apps/api/src/routes/README.md

 - The issuer DID must be present in Redis under the key 'issuer'.
 - The signature is verified using the public key from subjectDid.
 - The issued credential is stored in Redis under the key `credential:{subjectDid}`.

+## /credential/list/:did

+**GET** `/credential/list/:did`

+List all credentials for a given holder DID.

+### Path Parameter

+- `did` (string, required): The holder's DID whose credentials you want to list.

+### Response

+- On success: An array of credential objects issued to the given holder DID.
+- On error: `{ error: string }` with appropriate status code

+### Notes

+- Credentials are stored in Redis under the key `credential:{did}` as a list.
+This endpoint returns all credentials for the specified DID.